• Skip to primary navigation

 Grilling fish and shellfish on grilling skewers is an easy way to grill small pieces of fish or small shellfish.
 The skewer allows you to flip the seafood easily and quickly.

-Wooden grilling skewers should be soaked for 30 minutes prior to grilling.
+Wooden grilling skewers should be soaked for about 30 minutes prior to grilling.

 Metal grilling skewers will become very hot.
-Use ones with insulated handles, or use a heat-proof glove.
+Make sure to use ones with insulated handles, or use a heat-proof glove.

 How to Grill Fish on a Cast-Iron Skillet